 • Low libido

-What causes it?
+What causes the Winter Blues?

-It’s thought that the Hypothalamus – the master gland in the brain which controls many of the body’s hormones – is particularly affected by low levels of natural light.
-This then has a knock on effect on two hormones in particular, Melotonin and Serotonin, both of which are important in helping set our “mood” and “sleep / wakefulness” cycles.
+It’s thought that the Hypothalamus – the master gland in the Brain which controls many of the body’s hormones – is particularly affected by low levels of natural light.
+This then has a knock on effect on two hormones in particular, Melatonin and Serotonin, both of which are important in helping set our “mood” and “sleep / wakefulness” cycles.
 In other words, when we sleep and when we’re awake and alert.

 Interestingly, not only does it affect the amounts of these hormones produced, but also when they’re produced.
 So, they may be produced as the “wrong” time of day or in the “wrong” amounts, whether too much or too little.
 Not surprisingly, this results in the body getting completely out of synch and people finding it difficult to adapt to the shorter winter days.